ddthuan/rice2020/README.md

 # RICE 2020
-prepare for paper RICE 2020 Conference
+prepare for the paper of RICE 2020 Conference